Installation¶

 Contact SenHub support (support@senhub.io) or download from the GitHub releases page.
 You will receive:

-- The agent ZIP for your platform (see naming convention below)
+senhub-agent-<version>-amd64.msi) or the agent ZIP - On Linux, the agent ZIP for your architecture (see naming convention below)

 - A license token (required for premium probes: Citrix, NetScaler, Redfish, etc.)